 What types of homes will RedfinNow buy?

-In addition to the price restrictions specific to each RedfinNow market, the company has a list of eligibility requirements for all homes they buy.
+In each RedfinNow market, the company has a list of eligibility requirements for all homes they buy.
 RedfinNow will typically only consider homes that:

 - Are single-family units, townhomes, or condos (pending HOA review)